CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 - &nbsp; config - A folder that will contain the cluster configuration XML files (1)
 - &nbsp; data - A folder containing test data files (2)
 - &nbsp; docker-compose.yaml - The docker compose file configuring the hadoop stack (3)
-- &nbsp; hadoop.env - An env file with the hadoop env variables for the config
 - &nbsp; lab.md - A brief overview of this lab
 - &nbsp; pyproject.toml - The python project config for this lab (4)
 - &nbsp; uv.lock - A lockfile for the python project config (5)
 </div>

-1. Currently, the only file in this directory is `hadoop/core-site.xml`.
-This defines the config for the current cluster, and in this lab it primarily serves as a shared attribute telling the various nodes where they can find the NameNode.
+1. Currently, the only folder in this directory is `hadoop/`.
+This contains the XML config files for the current cluster.
+These files contain all the configurations for each subcomponent of the HDFS stack.
 2. The pre-packaged data file for this lab is a plaintext version of the wikipedia article for "Word count".
 3. Docker compose files allow the developer to declaratively create a collection of interconnected